Joaquín Torres-García: Early life

 'The picturesque store was situated in the old Square of the Wagons, the arrival point for raw materials destined for export to Europe.
 Colonial Montevideo had a thriving port, railways, and a vibrant population, dotted with countless gauchos draped in capes, whips in hand.'

-Much of his early education in this predominantly agricultural society came from observing the world around him...'
+He attended public school only sporadically, preferring to read, draw and to work in his father's store, inspecting all the merchandise arriving from abroad.
+"Much of his early education in this predominantly agricultural society came from observing the world around him..."

-In 1891, Torres-García's father relocated the family to Spain, where he and his siblings became Spanish citizens.
-Torres-García studied under a local painter and quickly demonstrated a talent for art.
-After the family moved to Barcelona, he enrolled in the School of Fine Arts (Escuela de Bellas Artes de Barcelona), the Baixas Academy (Academia Baixas), and the Saint Lluc Artists' Circle.
+In 1891, Torres-García's father returned with the family to Spain, where he and his siblings became Spanish citizens.
+Young Torres-García studied under a local painter and quickly demonstrated a talent for art.
+He enrolled in the School of Fine Arts (Escuela de Bellas Artes de Barcelona), the Baixas Academy (Academia Baixas), and the Saint Lluc Artists' Circle.

-'Torres-García and Picasso were contemporaries, both beginning their artistic journeys in modern Barcelona, whose vibrant epicenter was the café Els Quatre Gats ...'
 Classmates included Ricard Canals, Manolo Hugue, Joaquim Mir, Isidre Nonell, Pablo Picasso, and Julio Gonzalez.

+'Torres-García and Picasso were contemporaries, both beginning their artistic journeys in modern Barcelona, whose epicenter was the café Els Quatre Gats ...'

 Torres-García contributed illustrations to the leading newspapers and magazines of the time, including La Vanguardia, Iris, Barcelona Cómica, and La Saeta.
 His work gained recognition for its distinctive style and sharp artistic sensibility.
 In 1900, he faced a personal tragedy with the loss of his father.

-1900
+Career

-Torres-García’s first significant success came with a solo exhibition at the Salon La Vanguardia Gallery.
-The exhibition drew attention, and Miguel Utrillo wrote a review titled "Joaquín Torres-García, Decorator," which was featured in Pèl i Ploma.
-The review was accompanied by a portrait of Torres-García by Ramon Casas, photographs of several of his paintings—one of which graced the cover of the magazine—and his first article, "Impressions."
+Torres-García's first big break came with a solo show at Barcelona's Sala La Vanguardia in 1900.
+The exhibition caught plenty of attention, prompting Miguel Utrillo to write a review titled "Joaquín Torres-García, Decorator" in Pèl i Ploma.
+The piece included a portrait of the artist by Ramon Casas, photos of several of his works—one even landing on the cover—and marked the debut of Torres-García's first published text."Impressions."